 In 2005, New York Times columnist Thomas L. Friedman published an influential book entitled The World is Flat: A Brief History of the 21st Century.
-For many observers of development, the image of a "flat world" captured the new economic realities facing us as a result of globalization and ever closer economic integration.
-The book argues that the rapid spread of technology, outsourcing in manufacturing and new kinds of collaboration across national borders has "flattened" the world as an economic playing field.
+For many observers of development, the image of a "flat world" captured the new economic realities stemming from globalization and ever closer economic integration.
+The book argues that the rapid spread of technology, "outsourcing" in manufacturing and new kinds of collaboration across national borders has "flattened" the world as an economic playing field.
 Innovative companies and people across the globe are linking up and competing with each other.
 The breadth and intensity of this competition and the rapid pace of technological change resulting from the globalization of knowledge and innovation will give rise to unprecedented prosperity and economic growth in the developing world, particularly India and China.

-Friedman's flat world was made possible by the information technology revolution, specifically the digitization of information.
-Digitization enables manufacturers to codify designs, specifications and manufacturing processes with great precision.
+Friedman's flat world is made possible by liberalization of trade and investment in combination with the information technology revolution.
+The digitization of information has sharply reduced the cost of communication and increased precision.
+It enables manufacturers to codify designs, specifications and manufacturing in one location, and to send them to another quickly, cheaply and accurately.
 In the past, manufacturing had to take place close to where engineers designed products and the machines to make them.
 Auto parts manufacturers set up factories near automobile assemblers to make sure that their parts adhered to the specifications determined by automobile makers.
 But with digitization, these designs and manufacturing processes can be codified digitally and send around the world.
 Manufacturing is therefore "modularized," divided into discrete components and stages.
 The individual components no longer have to be manufactured near the designers or assemblers.
 Auto parts manufacturers in Thailand and China receive digitized specifications from automobile assemblers and compete with each other on the basis of price and quality.